bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/Everything-You-Need-To-Know-About-Relational-Databases--SQL--PostgreSQL-and-Sequelize-To-Build-.md

     const columnMapping = {

-    through: 'PetOwner’,
+    through: 'PetOwner',

     // joins table

-    otherKey: 'petId’,
+    otherKey: 'petId',

-    // key that connects to other table we have a many association with foreignKey: 'ownerId’
+    // key that connects to other table we have a many association with foreignKey: 'ownerId'

     // our foreign key in the joins table